 Automated Logic’s ZN220 provides unprecedented power and flexibility through fully programmable networked controllers.
 The ZN220 controllers connect to the Building Automation System (BAS) network using BACnet over ARCNET 156 kbps or MS/TP.
 The ZN220 supports a line of RS room sensors using its Rnet port.

 Automated Logic’s powerful SE line provides a rugged solution for single equipment applications.
 Designed to operate in a wide range of environmental conditions, SE controllers can be used in rooftop units, mechanical rooms, equipment closets, or almost any other weather tight location.
 Fully programmable using the EIKON® graphic programming language, SE controllers use native BACnet communications over either a high-speed ARCNET 156 kbps network or a medium speed MS/TP network to provide maximum flexibility and interoperability.

-Powerful Multi-Equipment Controllers
+Multi-Equipment Application Controllers

 WebCTRL Powerful and Intuitive Front End For Building Control

 Automated Logic has long been known for its intuitive, powerful front-end building control software.
 In fact, ALC pioneered graphical programming in the industry.
 With our graphical user interface, users have such features as hierarchical scheduling, thermographic color floor plans, trending, alarm management, and reporting.
 And with WebCTRL®, our web-based building automation system, all of these features are available through a standard web browser – without any special software or plug-ins.